As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Amethyst is found in various locations across New Hampshire.
 You can find it at Hurricane Mountain, the general area.
 The area quarries of Redstone are also abundant in amethyst specimens.

 Coos County is another excellent place to find amethyst in New Hampshire.
-Search for the gemstone in the very broad area in soils of regional mountain ridges.
+Search for the gemstone in the vast area in soils of regional mountain ridges.

 In Green Ledge, search the pegmatites near Milan.
 You can also find topaz at the Ruggles Mine, near Grafton.
-Brown and blue topaz specimens are found at South Baldface Mountain, in the area of pegmatites and pockets.
+Brown and blue topaz specimens are found at South Baldface Mountain in pegmatites and pockets.

 What Crystals Can You Find in New Hampshire?